DAMarkoff/PetProject_Service_Station/Readme.txt

 			email				- required
 			token				- required
 			order_date			- required
-			user_vehicle_id_id	- required
+			user_vehicle_id	    - required

 	output:
 			service_order_id
 			date
-			worker_id
-			worker_first_name
-			worker_last_name
-			worker_phone
-			worker_email
+			manager_id
+			manager_first_name
+			manager_last_name
+			manager_phone
+			manager_email

 	user_authorization
-			if it is not user's vehicle: :) max load per one manager - 5
+		if it is not user's vehicle: :) max load per one manager - 5: if the load of the manager == 4, mark him as unavailable if the order date is before today

-/tire_service_order [DELETE}
+/tire_service_order [PUT]
     input:
 			email				- required
 			token				- required
 			service_order_id	- required
+			new order date          - optional
+			other user vehicle id   - optional

 	output:
-			confirmaion message
+			user_id
+			service_order_id
+			old order date
+			new order date
+			old user vehicle id
+			new user vehicle id

 	user_authorization
 		if it is not user's order: :)
+		if it is not user's other vehicle: :) if the new order date is before today

+/tire_service_order [DELETE]
+	input:
+			email				- required
+			token				- required
+			service_order_id	- required

+	output:
+			confirmation message

+	user_authorization
+		if it is not user's order: :)
-				if manager's load becomes less than 5, then mark the manager as available
+		if the manager's load becomes less than 5 when the order is deleted, mark it as available delete the tasks on delete tire_service_order - DB settings ON DELETE CASCADE

 /tire_service_order/task [POST]
 	input:
 			email				- required